michalc/lowhaio-chunked/README.md

 ## Usage

-Usage is very similar to the standard lowhaio, except that the `body` data should be wrapped with `chunked`, and the `transfer-encoding: chunked` header is required, without `content-length`.
+Usage is very similar to standard lowhaio, except that the `body` data should be wrapped with `chunked`, and the `transfer-encoding: chunked` header is required, without `content-length`.

 Note that there are only 6 lines of code required, so suggested usage is to simply copy and paste the below code into your project (ensuring to also follow the LICENSE file).